 How to Order:

-Contact us via Email or Facebook Messenger to order.
+Contact us via Email to order.
 Pickup is available at our farm in Clarksville, or message us to discuss other delivery options.
-Payment accepted via cash (preferred), PayPal, or Venmo.
+Payment accepted via cash, PayPal, or Venmo.

 Our hens are pasture-raised, enjoying bugs, grass, and sunshine during the warm months.
 We move their mobile coop regularly to fresh ground, giving them access to their natural diet while their manure fertilizes the soil.
 The result is rich, flavorful eggs with deep golden yolks, laid by happy hens!